Education and experience

-Ian experienced a wide and varied education and read music both at undergraduate and postgraduate level.
-He auditioned and won a place to study at the London College of Music in 1995, and spent a short time on the BMus Musicology programme, before deciding to specialise in performance at Bath Spa University.
-Under the direction of John Parry, Ian gave a 45-minute public recital in his final year of works by Beethoven, Debussy, Liszt, and Henry Cowell and was awarded a First.
+Ian read music at undergraduate and postgraduate level and experienced a wide and varied music training.
+He auditioned and accepted a place on the BMus Musicology programme at the London College of Music, but later changed institution to specialise in performance at Bath Spa University.
+Under the direction of John Parry, Ian gave a 45-minute public recital in his final year of works by Beethoven, Debussy, Liszt, and Henry Cowell, and was awarded a First.

-Ian later embarked on postgraduate studies in historical performance practice and music analysis at the University of Reading.
-Under the supervision of Christopher Wilson and Jonathan Dunsby, his research resulted in the award of Master of Arts in Music Theory and Analysis.
+Postgraduate studies followed at the University of Reading where Ian explored disciplines in historical performance practice and music analysis.
+His research, supervised by Christopher Wilson and Jonathan Dunsby, resulted in the award of Master of Arts in Music Theory and Analysis.

 Ian also holds an Associate Diploma in Piano Performance with Distinction (Trinity College, London); a Licentiate Diploma in Piano Performance (National College of Music, London); and a DipLCM in Piano Accompaniment (London College of Music), as well as Grade 8 in Music Theory.

 Ian worked as a peripatetic teacher for the Swindon Music Service soon after graduation and gained valued experience working with pupils at primary and secondary level.
 As his client base grew with an increasing number of enquiries for lessons during the day, Ian decided to concentrate on developing his teaching business, and IMJMusic was conceived in 2000.